Madres e Hijas Mexicanas: Cultural Transmission of the Sexual Pleasure Gender Gap

 Traditional sexual education happens at schools and at home, and children’s attitudes and behaviors often align with that of their parents.
 Studies have not evaluated how Mexican female sexual values are inherited across generations and impact sexual values.
 This study was conducted to understand how sexual education received from family influences cisgender mothers as to how to sexually educate their children.
 Participants included ten female mothers, born and raised in various states of Mexico all living in urban environments, differing in socioeconomic status, and ranging from 25 to 83 years of age.
 Results reveal that the mothers consistently received less sexual education than they provided for their children and refraining from promiscuity remains a central sexual value.
 This supports the culture of attaching sexual activity to feminine worth.
 Additionally, the sexual education these Mexican mothers both received and gave totally ignores sexual pleasure and the anatomy of external female genitalia.

 Graf, Natalie, "Madres e Hijas Mexicanas: Cultural Transmission of the Sexual Pleasure Gender Gap" (2020).
-Sociology Theses & Dissertations.
+Sociology Theses & Senior Projects.
 8.